jurisk/evo-ts-bootcamp/homeworks/05-redux-basic/001-combineReducer.md

 ```

 Expected:
-The reducer counter2 should have diffenent actions type name and they should be dispatched after counter's actions.
+The reducer counter2 should have different actions type name, and they should be dispatched after counter's actions.